All Collections

 Slippage refers to the difference between the expected price, and the actual price at which a trade is executed.

-Customers of Exchange Plus are able to manually set their own acceptable price slippage.
-To do so, they just need to use the Max slippage feature available in the New order section of the Trade Page.
+Customers of Spot Trading can manually set their acceptable price slippage.
+To do so, they just need to use the Max slippage feature available in the New Order section of the Trade Page.

 The Max slippage setting can better protect trading orders from unwanted deviation of execution price, in cases of unstable or sharp market fluctuations.

 Users can choose the maximum percentage of slippage acceptable to them.
-For example, there are next Max slippages on the ETH-USD trading pair:
+For example, there are the next Max slippages on the BTC-USD trading pair:

 • 0.1%